braveg1rl/do-deep/README.md

 Functions to access properties of nested objects.
 Reading and modifying values work very similar to what how things normally work.
 Things work differently if a property along the path does not exist:
-- `dd.return` will return `undefined`
+- `dd.get` will return `undefined`
-- `dd.assign` will create objects so that the final property can be assigned to
+- `dd.set` will create the objects it needs to assign the value to the final property

 There are two ways to address a property:
 1. By a string, similar to what you'd write in JavaScript.
 Here, camel-casing is enforced